salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

     - Notice that CTChest is shown in the Background (B) Layer.

     - Notice that there are no other volumes currently being shown, since we have only loaded one volume
-3. Click on the "Orientation Marker Options" (isaxes icon)
+3. Click on the "Orientation Marker Options" (axes icon)
 4. Select "Small" "Human"
 5. You should now see the following **little guy** in the corner of the slice viewers
 6. Hide the "more controls" by clicking on the "<<" button